When you have a Nespresso machine at home, all you need to do is hit the button for a fantastic cup of joe.

 Use filtered water

-If you live in an area with hard water, consider using a filter to remove some minerals.
-To test for water hardness, you can buy a test kit, use one of the many DIY tests, or go to your municipal water supplier.
+To test for water hardness, you can purchase a test kit, use one of the many DIY tests, or contact your municipal water supplier.

 Heat your coffee cup